-PEM UI runs on https://\$pem-server-ip/pem.
+PEM UI runs on https interface so you can connect with a running instance of PEM server via https://\$pem-server-ip/pem.
 Login credentials for PEM UI are set to the postgres backend user which uses postgres or enterprisedb for postgresql and epas flavours respectively. tpaexec's show-password command will show the password for the backend user.
 For example: